Protecting your Bank Account from Creditors

 The first thing to understand is what legal tools a creditor will likely use to collect money on a judgment.

+How do you protect a bank account from garnishment?
 One of the first tools a judgment creditor uses to collect money from a judgment debtor (or someone that has lost a lawsuit) is called a financial account garnishment, or more commonly known as a bank account garnishment.
 Almost all states enable a judgment creditor to serve a writ of garnishment on your banking institution or your stockbroker without giving prior notice to the debtor account owner.
 Upon receipt of the garnishment writ, the bank will freeze all the debtor’s bank accounts.

 The bank has a time period provided by law to file with the applicable court a response stating what accounts the debtor owns, or shares ownership in, and how much money was in each account on the day the garnishment was served.